 MINT Snowboarding was founded in 2006.
-That’s twelve years of teaching, training, shredding, adventuring and making snowboard dreams come true.
+That’s fourteen years of teaching, training, shredding, adventuring and making snowboard dreams come true.

 But where did MINT Snowboarding come from?

-Sharing is caring so on our 12th birthday we wanted to share with you some of our history and highlights.
+Here is some of our history and highlights from over the years.
 So let’s time travel ourselves back to 2006 when MINT was just an apple in the eye of Tammy Esten…

 In 2006, for the first time ever, and after years of protest, 15 BASI (British Association of Snowboard Instructors) snowboard instructors gained the right to teach snowboarding in France (previously illegal!).
 These lucky few were given the elusive Carte Professionnelle and Tammy Esten was one of them (1 of only 3 females).
 Already qualified to the highest international level she was finally allowed to teach snowboarding in France.